-- I can cancel my new car purchase in three days.
+- I can cancel my new car purchase in 3 days.
 FALSE.
-The three-day right to cancel a contract does not apply to vehicles.
-The law was created to protect consumers from door-to-door salesmen, and other type purchases made away from the standard place of business.
+The right to cancel a contract in 3 days does not apply to vehicles.
+The law was created to protect consumers from door-to-door salesmen, and other types of purchases made away from the standard place of business.

 Doctors don’t work with the same urgency to save your life if they know you’re an organ donor.